-Roxanne Vargas is a three-time Emmy® award-winning journalist who joined the NBC6 News team in 2006, but she has been part of the NBC6 family since 2003.
+Roxanne Vargas is a four-time Emmy® award-winning journalist who joined the NBC6 News team in 2006, but she has been part of the NBC6 family since 2003.
 Vargas has more than a decade of extensive on-air news experience, including consumer, health, and entertainment feature reporting.
 She also covers local and national breaking news.

 Vargas currently anchors the NBC6 News at 12pm and NBC6 News at 4pm, alongside NBC6 anchor Sheli Muñiz.
 She also contributes to NBC6’s sister station, Telemundo 51 with reports in Spanish.
 Previously, she anchored NBC6 Today at 5am and 6am and was the original host of NBC6 in the Mix.